Samayek/Samayek_Thapa--Trakly_1004-Project/README.md

 ## Run Locally

-1. Open project folder in VS Code.
+1. Open the `Trakly Code` folder in VS Code.
 2. Use Live Server (or any local static server).
 3. Open `index.html` via `http://127.0.0.1:5500/...`